9-1-1 Prepaid Wireless Emergency Service Fee

 - How do I register to collect and remit the fee?

-Otherwise, you register by completing and submitting the Texas Application for Sales and Use Tax Permit (Form AP-201)(PDF, 338KB).
+- Register by completing and submitting the Texas Application for Sales and Use Tax Permit (Form AP-201)(PDF, 338KB).
 A seller's registration number for purposes of collecting the fee will be the same as the seller's sales and use tax permit number.
-You can also obtain an application by calling (800) 252-5555 or (512) 463-4600.
+You can also obtain an application by calling 1-800-252-5555.

 - How much is the fee?